MinghuiChen43/awesome-deep-phenomena/README.md

   - Simon S. Du, Chi Jin, Jason D. Lee, Michael I. Jordan, Barnabas Poczos, Aarti Singh. *NeurIPS 2017*
   - Key Word: Gradient Descent; Saddle Points.
   - <details><summary>Digest</summary> We established the failure of gradient descent to efficiently escape saddle points for general non-convex smooth functions.
 We showed that even under a very natural initialization scheme, gradient descent can require exponential time to converge to a local minimum whereas perturbed gradient descent converges in polynomial time.
 Our results demonstrate the necessity of adding perturbations for efficient non-convex optimization.

+- Stochastic Gradient Descent as Approximate Bayesian Inference. [[paper]](https://arxiv.org/abs/1704.04289#)
+  - Stephan Mandt, Matthew D. Hoffman, David M. Blei. *JMLR*
+  - Key Word: Stochastic Gradient Descent; Stochastic Differential Equations; Ornstein-Uhlenbeck Process.
+  - <details><summary>Digest</summary> The article discusses the use of Stochastic Gradient Descent (SGD) with a constant learning rate as a simulation of a Markov chain with a stationary distribution.
+This perspective leads to several new findings, including using constant SGD as an approximate Bayesian posterior inference algorithm by adjusting tuning parameters to match the stationary distribution to a posterior.
+Additionally, constant SGD can optimize hyperparameters in complex probabilistic models and be used for sampling with momentum.
+The article also analyzes MCMC algorithms and provides a proof of why Polyak averaging is optimal.
+Finally, a scalable approximate MCMC algorithm, the Averaged Stochastic Gradient Sampler, is proposed based on this stochastic process perspective.

 - How to Escape Saddle Points Efficiently. [[paper]](https://arxiv.org/abs/1703.00887)
   - Chi Jin, Rong Ge, Praneeth Netrapalli, Sham M. Kakade, Michael I. Jordan. *ICML 2017*